TheGuyWhoIsIdiot/meditation-s-Patching-guides/2015E patching guide (RCC).md

+⚠️ ALERT!!!
+THIS GUIDE IS UNSAFE, SINCE IT JMP A FUNCTION THAT PROTECTS THE RCC!!!
+USE FOR ENTRATAINMENT AND YOUR OWN RISK IF YOU WANT USE THIS GUIDE FOR YOUR REVIVAL

 # Not my guide but i fixed it, and i helped him to find out
 ## 2015M rcc patch guide to make 2015E client join: